jethornton/flexgui/docs/source/hal.rst

 Slider
 ------

-A QSlider can be a HAL pin by adding these four string type Dynamic Properties
+A QSlider can be a HAL pin by adding these four string type Dynamic Properties.
+The pin_name used will create a HAL pin prefixed with `flexhal.` A pin_name of my-slider would be in HAL `flexhal.my-slider`.

 .. csv-table:: HAL Slider
    :width: 100%